blocknetdx/blocknet/doc/dnsseed-policy.md

 related to the DNS seed operation.

-If these expectations cannot be satisfied the operator should discontinue providing services and contact the active BlocknetDX Core development team as well as posting on the [Blocknet Discord](https://discord.gg/2e6s7H8).
+If these expectations cannot be satisfied the operator should discontinue providing services and contact the active Blocknet Core development team as well as posting on the [Blocknet Discord](https://discord.gg/2e6s7H8).